 1. Dry Off

 Turning on a fan will help skin breathe by allowing sweat to evaporate from clogged sweat ducts.
-If you don’t have access to a fan, you can use a soft towel or cloth to gently blot moisture from the affected areas, taking care to not further aggravate the heat rash with any friction.
+If you don’t have access to a fan, you can use a soft towel or cloth to gently blot moisture from the affected areas, taking care to not further aggravate the rash with any friction.

 2. Cool Compress